On the day of your mammogram:

 During Your Mammogram:

-Your mammogram will be performed in our sensory exam suites, the first of their kind on Staten Island.
+Your mammogram will be performed in our sensory exam suites.
 The suites feature soothing images and sounds that have been clinically proven to help patients feel more relaxed:

 - The technician will place your breast between two supports.
 The supports will be gently pressed together, flattening the breast.
 This is necessary to obtain the clearest possible picture.